navspeak/mallbuddy/README.md

 # mallbuddy
+>This app is your buddy and helps you calculate the bill for customer item choices.
+>It applies all the discount without you having to do the number crunching
+>And it prints a handy bill!!

 Download the PricebuddyApp folder.
 It contains utilities named pricebuddy.bat (for Windows) and pricebuddy.sh (for Unix) Ensure that your java environment is set properly before running this app